 “Facebook and FriendFeed share a common vision of giving people tools to share and connect with their friends,” Bret Taylor, co-founder of FriendFeed, said in a press release at the time.
 “We can’t wait to join the team and bring many of the innovations we’ve developed at FriendFeed to Facebook’s 250 million users around the world.”

-Israeli facial-recognition technology company, Face.com, was acquired by Facebook in 2012 for a reported $55 to $60 million, TechCrunch reported.
+Israeli facial-recognition technology company, Face.com, was acquired by Facebook in 2012 for $55 million to $60 million, TechCrunch reported.
 The technology allows Facebook to automatically suggest who to tag in uploaded photos, enabling users to confirm tags in a single click.
-This feature encourages users who are tagged in photos to engage with the site and also helps Facebook determine which posts are most relevant to which people to feature in a user’s news feed.
+This feature encourages users who are tagged in photos to engage with the site and also helps Facebook determine which posts are most relevant to certain users.

 The acquisition was an expected move, as Facebook had already been using the technology before officially acquiring it, The New York Times reported.